A new approach to the $SL_n$ spider

 \section{Introduction}

-A {\em spider} is an algebraic structure that can be used to encode the representation category of a quantum group.
+A {\em spider} is an algebraic structure that uses diagrams to encode the representation category of a quantum group.
 Kuperberg \cite{kuperberg} gave generators and relations for spiders for rank two Lie algebras.
 Cautis, Kamnitzer, and Morrison \cite{ckm} did the same for $SL_n$.
 The aim of this paper is to define a new spider that contains a copy of the $SL_n$ spider.

+My motivation for this construction was to improve my understanding of spiders.
+The presentations for spiders have relations that seem far from obvious.
+Our new spider has a simple presentation defined using the combinatorics of roots and weights of $SL_n$.
+I will discuss this, as well as some hints of connections to other approaches, in Section~\ref{sec:motivation}.

+We will use a version of the ``more natural (if less formal)'' definition of spiders from \cite{kuperberg}.
+For us, a \emph{web} will be a graph drawn in the disk, with some endpoints on the boundary of the disk.
+Edges have orientations and labels, and bivalent vertices have \emph{tags}.
+Edges are also called \emph{strands}.
+Webs are taken up to boundary-fixing isotopies.

+Our spiders also contain formal linear combinations of webs, with scalars in the field $\mathbb{C}(q)$.
+We reserve the word ``web'' for a single graph in the disk, as opposed to any other linear combination.

-The precise definition of the term ``spider'' is not all that important in this paper.
-We only need to define two specific spiders, and a map between them.
-We define a spider by defining its {\em webs}, and giving a list of relations these webs satisfy.
-A web will be some kind of graph drawn in a disk, with endpoints on the boundary of the disk.
-A relation will be a formal linear relation between webs.
-A relation can be applied ``locally'' inside a larger web, which remains unchanged outside the region where the relation is applied.
+A presentation of a spider consists of a set of labels of strands, a set of possible vertices, and a list of linear relations between webs.
+A relation can be applied ``locally'' inside a larger web, which remains unchanged outside the disk where the relation is applied.